Skip to main content

 • curve_file.
 The name of a CSV file containing custom hourly profiles.
 For example interconnector price curves, solar production curves or industry heat demand curves.
 The CSV file should be placed in the input/curves folder.

 • heat_demand.
 Optional - expert feature.
-The name of the folder inside input/curves that contains either 15 heat demand profiles, or the three input files neccesary to generate new profiles.
-See the heat module section for more information.
+The name of the folder inside input/curves that contains either heat demand profiles, or the input files neccesary to generate new profiles.
+See weather years module (previously named: heat module) for more information on this functionality.

 Keep compatible